darvybm/examguard-ai/README.md

 ### **Object Detection Results**
-The YOLO model effectively identified objects across various conditions, showing improvements in key metrics over 30 epochs:
+The YOLOv8 model medium effectively identified objects across various conditions, showing improvements in key metrics over 30 epochs:
 - **Precision:** Increased from 0.66988 to 0.77241.
 - **Recall:** Improved from 0.66753 to 0.74952.
 - **mAP50:** Rose from 0.68484 to 0.79044.